preesm/spider/README.txt

 0. It is strongly advised to create a new workspace.

-1. Set the various environnment variables in the "launch_env.sh" files :
+1. Set the various environnment variables in the "env.sh" files.
+Following is a set of most useful ones :
            Name              Type                                      Value
  ------------------------- -------- ---------------------------------------------------------------------------
   ROOTFS_PATH               Path     Path to your PDK folder (that should contains all the